Trusts for Married Couples

 Since Gift taxes are tied into the federal estate tax, they will be reduced as well.

-This trust is typically created in your will.
-Although your surviving spouse may not feel obligated to follow instructions in the trust, the probate court continues to oversee any trust created in a will to make sure it is being handled properly until it expires.
+• Although your surviving spouse may not feel obligated to follow instructions in the will, the probate court continues to oversee trusts created in your will to make sure it is being handled properly until it expires.

-• More money in the trust is accessible to your surviving spouse in the event they need the money;
+• Make more money in the trust estate accessible to your surviving spouse in the event they need the money; but

-• The assets are not protected if your spouse is fiscally irresponsible, or under duress for any reason, such as a threat, intimidation, and/or pressure from a family member, that may deplete the trust before their death; and
+• Not protect your spouse if they are fiscally irresponsible, or duress for any reason such as a threat, intimidation, and/or pressure from a family member that may deplete the trust before their death.

 • Your spouse would choose beneficiaries for the trust and how the trust is dispersed after their death.

-• Will be able to respond to specific circumstances, such as the need to fund certain medical, educational, or maintenance expenses when emergencies arise.
+• They will be able to respond to specific circumstances such as the need to fund certain medical, educational, or maintenance expenses when emergencies arise.

-• Can change the trust; if unchecked, this would be similar to leaving them assets in your will.
+• If unchecked, this would be similar to leaving them assets in your will.

 • The estate could be in jeopardy if your surviving spouse was fiscally irresponsible.